elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-api.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Since, the map method creates a new array populated with the results of the calling function.
-The map method is a great adhesive for the Promise.all method because it carries some of the responsibility of providing the calling function on every array element.
+  <div><strong>Interview Response:</strong> Since the map method creates a new array populated with the results of the calling function.
+The map method is an excellent adhesive for the Promise.all method because it carries some of the responsibility of providing the calling function on every array element.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />